sushant-choudhary/sushant-choudhary.github.io/README.md

 [Blog](https://sushant-choudhary.github.io/blog)

 I primarily blog about applications of machine learning and other statistical and computational methods to domains such as finance, social sciences, and occasionally, whatever catches my fancy.
+Does this automatically update?